florian-sattler/builderer/docs/cli.md

   --backend {docker,podman}
                         Overwrite the backend used to build, tag and pull images.
+Defaults to 'docker' --max-parallel MAX_PARALLEL
+                        Limit the maximum number of parallel jobs per step.
+By default the num_parallel argument of each individual step is used.
-Defaults to 'docker' --config CONFIG       Path to builderer yaml configuration file.
-Defaults to '.builderer.yml'
+  --config CONFIG       Path to builderer yaml configuration file.
+Defaults to
+                        '.builderer.yml'
   --version             show program's version number and exit

-This program is intended to run locally and inside ci/cd jobs.
+This program is intended to run locally as well as inside ci/cd jobs.
 ```

 ## Details